ikataria/VBlogger/README.md

-This is a blog template downloaded from "startbootstrap.com" called 'Clean Blog'.
+This is a blog template downloaded from "startbootstrap.com" called "Clean Blog" madeup from CSS and HTML only.

+I am starting the development with this blog to implement the funtionality with Node.js, Express & MongoDb.